fedir/fedir.github.com/_posts/2013-07-14-vagrant-for-local-development.md

 If You have several developers, You could prepare the Vagrant box, distribute it and run on another workstation.

+### Package the installation

+You could package with Your current Vagrantfile, or create more generic Vagrantfile.pkg for packed box :

     $ vagrant package --vagrantfile Vagrantfile.pkg

+### Recreate the box

+On the workstation of another member of Your team :

     $ vagrant box add my_box /path/to/the/package.box
     $ vagrant init my_box
     $ vagrant up

-The code exchange should be done trough version control system, as git (centralized repository using branches in case when You need).
+The code exchange of web projects could be done trough version control system, as git (centralized repository using branches in case when You need).

 ## Ressources
 * Vagrant intro http://docs-v1.vagrantup.com/v1/docs/getting-started/index.html